userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 grade: devel
 ```

-You should start by giving your snap a `name`.
+A good place to start is by giving your snap a `name`.
 We've named our snap `kcalc-example`.
 Valid names consist of up to 40 lower-case ASCII letters, numbers and hyphens.
 Names must contain at least one letter, and they cannot start or end with a hyphen.
 If you want to publish your snap, you'll need to specify a `name` that hasn't already been taken in the Snap Store.

 You will also need to:
 1. include a short `summary` of what your snap does, a longer `description` and the `version` number of your snap; or
 2. use the `adopt-info` attribute to tell Snapcraft that this information will be defined later on during the build process (e.g. by a shell script, or in an [AppStream metadata file](/t/using-external-metadata/4642)).
-We're opting to use `adopt-info` for our example snap, as the KCalc source code includes a suitable AppStream file.
+We're opting to use `adopt-info` for our snap, as the developers of KCalc have bundled a suitable AppStream file with the application's source code which contains most of the metadata needed by Snapcraft.

 The `grade` is optional.
 It defines the quality of the snap.
 We're setting the `grade` as `devel` to tell Snapcraft that our snap is in development, and that it isn't yet suitable to be published to the `stable` or `candidate` release [channels](/t/channels/551) of the Snap Store.